-Indian have two great obsessions: cricket and Bollywood.
-Whilst, Mumbai claim to be home to both, Delhi isn’t far behind.
+Indians have two great obsessions: cricket and Bollywood.
+Whilst, Mumbai claims to be home to both, Delhi isn’t far behind.
 If you like the sound of willow on leather, you’ll find the atmosphere at an Indian Premier League Twenty Twenty match like nothing you have experienced before.
 And speaking of new experiences, a visit to one of the city’s many luxury cinemas to watch a Bollywood movie is one of those slightly leftfield experiences that will stay with you.

 Delhi is known as the green city and you’ll soon see it is really is covered in parks, trees and wide boulevards.
 But if you’re too tired to leave the comfort of your car and dip into the hot, slightly chaotic, outdoors to go walking, there are plenty of other pursuits.